排序方式: 共有6条查询结果,搜索用时 0 毫秒

 3.

-N-demethylation of aminopyrine and C-hydroxylation of aniline by hepatic microsomal enzymes were measured during exposure to cigarette smoke.
+N-demethylation of aminopyrine and C-hydroxylation of aniline by hepatic microsomal enzymes were measured during in vitro exposure to cigarette smoke.
 Metabolism of aminopyrine during smoke exposure was not significantly altered.
 Metabolism of aniline during smoke exposure was inhibited 70–80% (P < .001) thus indicating that an initial effect of exposure to cigarette smoke is a decreased rate of biotransformation via C-hydroxylation.
 This finding, coupled with the findings of other investigators who have shown that the delayed effect of exposure to cigarette smoke is induction of hydroxylase activity, suggests that cigarette smoke produces a biphasic alteration in certain hepatic biotransformation processes. 相似文献

 4.